 Admissions into the post-bacc program does not guarantee admissions into the master's program.

 Must be completed within 1 year.
 See the full program description and timeline (pdf).

-A bachelor's degree from a regionally accredited college or university and:
+A bachelor's degree from a regionally accredited college or university or a GAP of 2.75 or above and:

 * Students can take General Chemistry I and II during the summer at Bastyr University prior to the post-bacc year.
 The prerequisite to this series is Introduction to Chemistry